noahehall/theBookOfNoah/0current/aws/exams/services/database/dynamodb.md

 - request throughput: read and write capacity per second
   - must be specified when you create a table; AWS provisions resources to ensure your settings can be met
+    - you set a min, max and a target utilization (in percent)
   - RCU: read capacity unit; 1 RCU = 1 item (4kb/less) per second
   - WCU: write capacity unit; 1 WCU = 1 (1kb/less) write per second
+- autoscaling: adjusts provisioned throughput in response to actual traffic patterns
+  - is enabled by default and can be configured separately for the table and GSI
+  - the target utilization setting is what drives a smooth reaction in autoscaling to match your target request throughput
+- Global tables
+  - tables can be spread across multiple regions
+  - has a higher costs but if enables the SLA becomes 5 nines
+  - multi master, and conflicts are resolved by a last-write-wins mechanism
+  - doesnt support cross-region strong consistency
+  - generally require autoscaling or big enough write capacity to carry all global writes and accommodate the replicated traffic
+  - routing mechanisms
+    - geo-routing: send global clients to whichever global endpoint is closest
+- item TTL
+  - expire items after some time

+### IAM

+- authnz at the table, item, or attribute level

+### Dynamodb Accelerator (DAX)

+- api-compatible cache for dynamodb tables via a separate endpoint
+- highly-available cluster accessbile only in a VPC
+- write-through cache: items and updates written to cache are eventually consistent on the next read
+  - strongly consistent reads are not cached

+### backup / restore

+- backups: neither type consumes any read/write capacity
+  - on demand: created when you request it
+  - PITR: point in time recovery
+    - 35-day rolling window of recoverable table data down to the second
+- restore
+  - always made to a new table, after which you can delete the previous one
+  - most restores complete in less than 10 hrs
+  - partitioned data is restored in parallel

+### table design

+- partition key
+  - should result in an event distribution of item data and traffic across the hash space
+    - i.e. pick a partition key and that strongly unique (high cardinality) across all items
+      - i.e. pick a key that is unique across the most items, dont pick US.STATE when you can pick US.CITY
+  - should reduce the amount of `hot` keys
+    - i.e. dont use US.STATE if 90% of your users are in California
+    - read the adaptive capacity blog post